 The paper is structured as follows.
 The next section looks in more detail at the concept of feature pool and the mechanisms of selection.
-Section 3 will sketch in more detail some basic tenets of Processability Theory and its implications for an understanding of an SLA-based account of the phenomena to be investigated.
-In sections 4 and 5 I present an analysis of the data presented in Aboh & Ansaldo (2006), comparing the feature pool approach with an SLA-based approach.
+Section 3 sketches in more detail some basic tenets of Processability Theory and its implications for an understanding of an SLA-based account of the phenomena to be investigated.
+In Sections 4 and 5 I present an analysis of the data illustrated in Aboh & Ansaldo (2006), comparing the feature pool approach with an SLA-based approach.
 A final discussion is presented in the concluding section.

-2 The feature pool and selection
+2. The feature pool and selection

 In this section I will first take a closer look at the notions of feature pool and selection in order to understand the underpinnings of this approach.
 What is meant by 'feature pool'?
-Mufwene defines the feature pool as "the 'arena' where features associated with the same or similar grammatical functions came to compete with each other.
-While interacting with each other, speakers contribute features to a pool" (Mufwene 2001:4).
-The feature pool "is analogous to a gene pool in population genetics. ...
-Regardless of their origin the features compete with each other" (Mufwene 2001:30f).
-With regard to the nature of the entities represented in the feature pool, Aboh & Ansaldo give the following clarification: "[A] feature pool can be taken to represent the population of utterances OR features available to speakers in a contact environment" (Aboh & Ansaldo 2006:44).
+Mufwene defines the feature pool as 'the "arena" where features associated with the same or similar grammatical functions came to compete with each other.
+While interacting with each other, speakers contribute features to a pool' (Mufwene 2001:4).
+The feature pool 'is analogous to a gene pool in population genetics. ...
+Regardless of their origin the features compete with each other'(Mufwene 2001: 30f).
+With regard to the nature of the entities represented in the feature pool, Aboh & Ansaldo give the following clarification: '[A] feature pool can be taken to represent the population of utterances OR features available to speakers in a contact environment' (Aboh & Ansaldo 2006: 44).
 This is an important remark because it stresses the fact that the notion of 'feature' presupposes the analysis of the available linguistic signals at an abstract level.
 In other words, processing must play a crucial role in determining what is available to the speakers.
-Entities that cannot be processed cannot participate in any selection process.
-Given the necessary processing resources, the feature pool may contain variants from all language varieties involved, i.e. from all first languages (superstrate, substrate, adstrate etc.), all interlanguages (at all levels), and all L1 learner varieties (at all levels).
+I use 'processing' here in the very broad sense of what psycholinguists call speech perception and speech production.
+These involve, among other things, the segmentation of the speech signal into meaningful units, the development of lexical and grammatical representations and their application in perception and production, the development and application of morphosyntactic procedures of parsing and production, to mention just a few pertinent mechanisms.
+Entities that are part of the speech signal but cannot be processed cannot participate in any selection process.
+Given the necessary processing resources, the feature pool may contain variants from all language varieties involved, i.e. from all first languages

+(superstrate, substrate, adstrate etc.), all interlanguages (at all levels), and all L1 learner varieties (at all levels).

 How does selection work?
 The term 'selection' may refer to two different, but related processes.
-First it can mean the adoption of a particular variant into the idiolect of a speaker.
+First, it can mean the adoption of a particular variant into the idiolect of a speaker.
 This is the so-called 'individual' level.
 The choices at this level are determined by constraints on language acquisition, on processing and on the resulting representations.
 Selection may, however, also happen at the level of the speech community, i.e. at the so-called 'population level'.
 In this case, selection means the adoption of a particular variant into the new variety, as determined by sociolinguistic pressures such as accommodation and prestige.
-The problem is that the two levels are very hard to distinguish, with the individual being the major locus at both levels, since sociolingustic factors also need to work in the individual.
+The problem is that the two levels are very hard to distinguish, with the individual being the major locus at both levels, since sociolinguistic factors also need to work in the individual.
 This problem has been acknowledged also by authors like Mufwene, who, as a consequence, focus on the idiolect (cf., e.g., Mufwene 2001:26).